Trismegiste/bronze/README.md

 Survival kit for your proof of concepts & quick n dirty tests :
 * Start a PHP project in 10 seconds flat
-* Feel like Symfony but without model, entity, database config, form class...
+* Feel like **Symfony 6** but without model, entity, database config, form class...
+* Form-driven development
-* In the end, extract entity informations for the final project built on Symfony
+* The POC is validated ?
+Now you can extract entity informations for the final project built on **Symfony 6**
 * No security at all, not intended for production **AT ALL**.

 It includes :